airbus-seclab/cpu_rec/README.md

 distributed under Creative Commons Zero.
 - The binary for 6502 comes from https://raw.githubusercontent.com/RolfRolles/Atredis2018/master/MemoryDump/data-4000-efff.bin
 and was distributed for the Atredis BlackHat 2018 challenge, under an unknown licence.
+- The binary for H8S comes from https://github.com/airbus-seclab/cpu_rec/issues/4 and was distributed by Dell, under an unknown licence.